lubomir/libutest/docs/index.markdown

 To compile from Git, you need autotools and a C compiler that understands GCC `__attribute__` syntax and a bit of C99.
 Obviously, GCC works fine, but Clang can also be used.
 It should probably work on any platform that runs a satisfactory compiler, but only GNU/Linux was tested.
+Version 0.4 of `libutest` does not compile on [MinGW] on Windows.

 This website is built from Markdown files using [Hakyll], which is quite dependency heavy.
 However, for actually using the library this is very much